Table of contents

 CPC (cost per click) / PPC (pay per click) — cost per click

-One variant of the CPC model worth mentioning is uCPC, or unique cost per click.
-It means that the fee per click is charged only once from a given source, i.e., we are billed for unique clicks on our ad.
+One variant of the CPC model worth mentioning is uCPC or unique cost per click.
+It means the fee per click is charged only once from a given source, i.e., we are billed for unique clicks on our ad.
 In Google Ads, on the other hand, you may encounter a version of enhanced CPC (eCPC – enhanced cost per click), which is designed to help us intelligently determine rates using a wide range of signals at auction time, such as browser information, user location or even time of day.

 CPM (cost per mile) / CPT (cost per thousand) — cost per 1000 impressions

-The CPM model can be literally translated from English as “cost per mile,” which may not be a fully understood term for many.
-However, ,,miles” in this case will mean ,,thousand”, so we already know that the CPM billing model requires us to pay for every 1000 impressions of our ad, regardless of the number of clicks on it.
+The CPM model can be literally translated from English as „cost per mile,” which may not be a fully understood term for many.
+However, ,, miles” in this case will mean ,, thousand”, so we already know that the CPM billing model requires us to pay for every 1000 impressions of our ad, regardless of the number of clicks on it.

 It is most commonly used for video ads on YouTube, but also for graphic creatives in display image campaigns, where advertisers are primarily concerned with getting their ad displayed to as many people as possible.
-The CPM model can work well when you want to achieve high reach and strengthen brand awareness.
+The CPM model can work well to achieve high reach and strengthen brand awareness.

 CPV (cost per view) — cost per view